top

 Exemptions and Deductions for Children

 The dependent child exemption is assignable from the primary custodian of the child if the custodial parent signs a Form 8332 (release of exemption).
-Link to IRS Publication 503: Dependent Child Exemption.
+Link to IRS Publication 501: Dependent Child Exemption.
 The child care (i.e. day care) credit is not usually assignable and must stay with the parent with whom the child primarily resides.
 A separate tax credit is the Child Tax Credit, which can be claimed by anyone who is entitled to "claim a child as a dependent."

 Property Transfers.
 Transfers of property (including the marital residence) from one spouse to the other "incident to a divorce" are generally non-taxable events.
 Spousal transfers incident to divorce are treated like gifts so the spouse receiving the property receives the "adjusted basis" (baseline valuation) of the spouse transferring the property for the purpose of figuring gains and losses in the future.
 IRC Section 1041.
 Link to IRS Publication 504: Transfers Between Spouses.

 Sale of Principal Residence.
 Pursuant to the Tax Reform Act of 1997, there is a $250,000 exclusion of capital gain per spouse ($500,000 per couple) on a principal residence sold after May 6, 1997 provided that you resided for the residence for 2 out of the last 5 years (or less if you rolled in the gain from a prior principal residence).
 This is not a "one time" exclusion as was provided under prior law; you may apply the exclusion to one home sale in a two-year time period.
-Link to IRS Publication 523 Sale of Your Home, Excluding the Gain.
+Link to IRS Publication 523 Sale of Your Home.

+Refunds.
 Spouses have individual, not joint, interest in tax refunds.
 Unless otherwise agreed to, the overpayment is allocated according to the amount of tax paid by each spouse.
 IRS Revenue Ruling 74-611.

-"Innocent spouse" rules allow spouses to apply to the IRS to disengage from joint tax returns obtain protection from joint liability (civil and criminal) if they suspect the other spouse has not been honest in filing in joint returns.
+"Innocent Spouse" rules allow spouses to apply to the IRS to disengage from joint tax returns obtain protection from joint liability (civil and criminal) if they suspect the other spouse has not been honest in filing in joint returns.
 The Innocent Spouse Rule of the IRS Restructuring and Revision Act of 1998 provides that where:

 • The parties have filed a joint return;